There are currently 2 comments and 1 photos online for this walk.

 |A 3 mile circular walk from the small village of Barnburgh, near Doncaster in South Yorkshire.
 The route climbs steadily along a quiet track to reach the heights of Barnburgh Crags (or Barnburgh Cliff as it is sometimes called).
 This stretch of woodland path rewards you with far-reaching views to the south as well as sections of beautiful old rock face.
 The return leg leads you gently downhill through fields and woodland with a great view of the Dovecote in Barnburgh Park. |

 The route has one long and steady climb followed by the equivalent descent.
 Whilst most of the paths are wide and well-made, some of the paths on the return leg are narrow and unmade and are prone to becoming both overgrown and muddy at times.
 This stretch can be avoided if necessary, by following a track and then pavement instead.
 You will not be sharing any of the paths with livestock, meaning well-behaved dogs can enjoy plenty of off-lead time.
+Near the start of the walk, there may be sheep in one of the side fields (behind electric fencing).
 There are no stiles or gates on route.
 There is one short stretch along the edge of a road which needs particular care.
 Allow 1.5 hours.

 The village of Barnburgh is located about 8 miles west of Doncaster in South Yorkshire.
 The walk starts and finishes from the High Street, at the southern end near to St Peter’s Church.
 There is street side parking available on the High Street, but please park with respect for the local residents.
 If you are visiting at peak times, such as weekends in the summer, you may want to arrive early to be sure of a parking spot.
 Approximate post code DN5 7EP.